sf3518/bonito/README.md

 * Error with protobuf.
 A recent release of Bonito might have caused the problem.
-If you see `Downgrade the protobuf package to 3.20.x or lower.'`, or `Set PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` error messages, you can either downgrade or set environment variable explicitly for protobuf.
+If you see `Downgrade the protobuf package to 3.20.x or lower.'`, or `Set PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` error messages, you can either downgrade protobuf or set environment variable explicitly for protobuf.
 The former solution is preferred, as the latter will slow down training speed significantly.
 To downgrade, run:
 ```